liangzrtvjivo/liangzrtvjivo.github.io/_pages/about.md

 My current background is in bioinformatics and data visualization, devoted to proposing effective and explainable link prediction methods on biomedical interaction graphs.
 My research interests are **Graph Machine Learning** and **Data Mining**, especially towards knowledge understanding in real-world scenarios: identifying valuable problems, improving learning methods, and ensuring the conducted insights are trustworthy.

-I am looking for a Ph.D. position in 24 Fall preferably, and here is a [blog]() introducing my strong self-motivation.
+<font color="#660000">I am looking for a Ph.D. position in 24 Fall preferably</font>, and here is a [blog]() introducing my strong self-motivation.
 It's widely said that "connection is all you need" for the Ph.D. application, and while I currently have few connections with the community of Graph.
 However, let's look at it positively from the perspective of "Link Prediction", what an exciting process of cold start!
 I would appreciate any opportunity for collaboration.

 # News